L13/vscode-diff/README.md

 * `L13 Diff` - Open the diff panel.
 * `Open in L13 Diff` - Open the diff panel with selected files or folders in the Visual Studio Code Explorer by dialog or context menu.
-* `L13 Diff: Clear History` - Clear the history of recently used files and folders.
+* `L13 Diff: Clear History` - Clear the history of recently used files, folders and previous comparisons.
 * `L13 Diff: Delete All Favorites` - Delete all favorites.

 ## Available Settings